Henricus

-The "Citie of Henricus"—also known as Henricopolis, Henrico Town or Henrico—was a settlement in Virginia founded by Sir Thomas Dale in 1611 as an alternative to the swampy and dangerous area around the original English settlement at Jamestown, Virginia.
-Named for Henry, Prince of Wales (1594–1612), the eldest son of King James I, Henricus is located on a former curl of the James River about 12 miles southeast of the modern city of Richmond, Virginia or 15 miles from the fall line of the James River.
+The "Citie of Henricus"—also known as Henricopolis, Henrico Town, or Henrico—was a settlement in Virginia founded by Sir Thomas Dale in 1611 as an alternative to the swampy and dangerous site of the original English settlement at Jamestown.
+Named for Henry Frederick, Prince of Wales (1594–1612), the eldest son of King James I of England, Henricus was located on a former meander of the James River, about 12 mi southeast of present-day Richmond, Virginia, and about 15 mi below the fall line.

-Today, the settlement is interpreted via Henricus Historical Park, a living history museum.
-It is surrounded by the Dutch Gap Conservation Area, an 810 acre mixture of woodlands and wetlands operated by Chesterfield County, Virginia.
-Captain Dale (who had previously served as a mercenary with Dutch forces) ordered a channel dug which attempted to shorten the river meander, hence the name Dutch Gap.
-As discussed below, the channel was re-dug during the American Civil War, which created Farrar's Island, which after further dredging became the main course of the James River around 1870.
-The park and conservation area are on the Captain John Smith Chesapeake National Historic Trail.
+Today, the site is preserved and interpreted at Henricus Historical Park, a living history museum.
+It is surrounded by the Dutch Gap Conservation Area, an 810 acre preserve of woodlands and wetlands operated by Chesterfield County.
+Captain Dale, who had previously served as a mercenary with Dutch forces, ordered a channel dug across the neck of the river meander in an attempt to shorten navigation; the effort was unsuccessful and gave rise to the name "Dutch Gap".
+During the American Civil War, the canal was enlarged by Union forces, creating Farrar's Island.
+Subsequent dredging in the late 19th century diverted the main channel of the James River through the canal.
+The park and conservation area are located on the Captain John Smith Chesapeake National Historic Trail.

 History

-The second successful English colonial settlement in the New World, Henricus was opposite to the Native American village of Arrohateck.
-At the time, the First Anglo-Powhatan War was raging, and the Indian tribes of Virginia offered continuous resistance to colonial settlement, largely orchestrated by native leader Nemattanew — or as the colonists knew him, "Jack-of-the-Feather."
-Before the development of Richmond, Henricus was one of the westernmost outlying developments from the Colony of Virginia's fortified capital downriver at Jamestown.
+The second successful English settlement in the New World, Henricus was opposite the American Indian village of Arrohateck.
+At the time, the First Anglo-Powhatan War was raging, and Powhatan forces offered continuous resistance to English colonial settlement, largely orchestrated by native leader Nemattanew, or as the colonists knew him, "Jack-of-the-Feather".
+Before the development of Richmond, Henricus was one of the westernmost outlying settlements of the Colony of Virginia from its fortified capital at Jamestown.
 In 1612–1613, a facility known as "Mt.
 Malady" was built nearby; it was the first hospital in the English colonies of North America.

-This settlement was near where Pocahontas grew up among the Appomattoc tribe of the Powhatan Confederacy.
-Reverend Alexander Whitaker converted her to Christianity during her captivity at Henricus under Sir Thomas Dale, deputy governor of the colony.
-She met colonist John Rolfe during this time and they married on April 5, 1614.
+Pocahontas, daughter of Powhatan, Mamanatowick of the Powhatan Confederacy, was held captive at Henricus under Sir Thomas Dale, deputy governor of the colony.
+Reverend Alexander Whitaker converted her to Christianity during her captivity.
+She met colonist John Rolfe during this time, and they married on April 5, 1614.
 Rolfe's longtime friend, Richard Buck, presided at their wedding.
-They lived together across the river at the Varina Farms Plantation.
-Their mixed-race son, Thomas Rolfe (named for Sir Thomas Dale, deputy governor of the colony of Virginia), was born on the plantation.
+Their son, Thomas Rolfe (named for Sir Thomas Dale, deputy governor of the colony of Virginia), was born in 1615.
 His descendants were among many of the First Families of Virginia (FFV).